-The end users can see their own VPCs, while root and domain admin can see any VPC they are authorized to see.
+Note The end users can see their own V are authorized to see.
+PCs, while root and domain admin can see any VPC they

 4. Click the Configure button of the VPC for which you want to set up tiers.